lotus321/browser-credentials/README.md

 ### Current Issues
 When Chrome is running it blocks access to some sensitive folders, in this case the User Data folder which is located in the AppData folder.
-A basic solution that can be used to bypass the browser's protection technique is the termination of the running chrome process.
-This brute force approach is not ideal because it can cause a browser to lose usaved,including important data, if it is abruptly terminated.
-A much better approach, and the future implemetation in the works, is code injection.
+A basic solution that can be used to bypass the browser's protection mechanism is the termination of the running Chrome process.
+This brute force approach is not ideal because it can cause a browser to lose usaved data.
+A better solution, and the future implemetation in the works, is code injection.
 With this technique, executable code can be injected in a running chrome instance.
 This injected code will have the privelages to access the browser's folders and internal data, without restrictions.

 ### Compiling The Source Code
 The source code is compiled with Developer Command Prompt for Visual Studio 2015